hasura/graphql-engine/manual/migration-v0_15/workflow.rst

   * - Old workflow (<= v0.14.x)
     - New workflow (>= v0.15.x)
   * - Login to the cluster console, head to particular microservice's page.
-Go to Logs page from there to view that micorservice's logs.
+Go to Logs page from there to view that microservice's logs.
     - Using the hasura cli. ``hasura microservice logs <microservice-name>``.
       For more details, refer :doc:`../hasuractl/hasura_microservice_logs`.